Fundraising can be hard work! What works best when fundraising for your youth sports league or organization.

 When appealing for support and participation it’s so important that you’re able to articulate clearly what’s in it for the team and the parents.
 You need to be able to show volunteers and parents why the programs are beneficial.

 People’s time is valuable to them and unless you can prove inherent value to them, it will be hard to enlist help, particularly enthusiastic and positive help!
-Explain the potential increase in expenses without a vital injection of funds raised; Identify clearly what the team, club, or organization might have to go without if the necessary money isn’t raised through fundraising and parents’ support.
+Explain the potential increase in expenses without a vital injection of funds raised; Identify clearly what the youth sports team, club, or organization might have to go without if the necessary money isn’t raised through fundraising and parents’ support.

 Let everyone know what the costs of keeping the club or organization going really are.
 Make the compromises or sacrifices tangible and easy to see because until people see the hard numbers, they may not be clear as to why fundraising, and their time and energy, is so important.